DenisBuserski/Git/README.md

-<h4> You acan check here a grafical explanation of most of the commands we used. </h4>
+<h4> You can check here a grafical explanation of most of the commands we used. </h4>

 <kbd> ![0](git-commands/git-simple-workflow.png) </kbd>